fgkolf/ksroutz/README.md

 # README

 Sample e-shop application for training purposes.
 The application provides 3 resources, Shops, SKUs and Products.
-Each model's index page can be accessed from the root page via links.
+Each model's index page can be accessed from the home page via links.

-Things you may want to cover:

 * Ruby version: 2.5.7